Zeehistory/first-teaching/README.md

 ```

 This reads from `content/`, generates embeddings via OpenAI, and writes `server/data/knowledge-index.json`.
 Ensure your API key is set before running the script.

 ---

+## Deploying to Vercel

+1. Run `npm run build` and `npm run build:knowledge` locally so `server/data/knowledge-index.json` is fresh.
+2. Ensure `OPENAI_API_KEY` is configured for the target Vercel environment (Production and/or Preview).
+3. Deploy (`vercel deploy` or Git push).
+The configuration in `vercel.json` rewrites SPA routes and bundles the knowledge index for the `/api/ai/ask` function.
+4. After deploy, test `/api/ai/ask` in Vercel logs — you should see `[AI] Loading knowledge index from …` followed by citation mapping output when questions are asked.
+5. Verify that citation chips in the UI open the glossary or source chapter with the correct highlight (Vercel and local behaviour now match).

+---